Nava Puliyur Temples: Erukathampuliyur

 This is also one of the 275 Paadal Petra Sthalams.
 Also known as Rajendirapattinam, it is on the banks of Vellar.
 As the temple tree is 'Vellerukkai' and this place was worshipped by Vyaghrapada, this is known as Erukathampuliyur.
 The presiding deity is known as Neelakandesvarar and the goddess is known as Neelamalarkanni.This is the birthplace of Tiru Nilakanta Yazhpanar.
 There is a separate shrine for him.

 Omampuliyur

 It is one of the shrines of the 275 Paadal Petra Sthalams, located on the north of Cauvery, located at a distance of 30 km. from Chidambaram.
-The deity, as Dahshinamurti gave the meaning of 'pranava' mantra to Umadevi and this place was worshipped by Vyaghrapada, this is known as Omampuliyur.
+The deity, as Dakshinamurti gave the meaning of 'pranava' mantra to Umadevi and this place was worshipped by Vyaghrapada, this is known as Omampuliyur.
 The murti who gave upadesa, is found as the presiding deity in this temple.
 In the place of the shrine of Nataraja, Dakshinamurti and in the shrine of Dakshinamurti, Nataraja are found.
 The presiding deity is known as Pranava Vyaghrapurisvarar and Thuyartheertanathar and the goddess is known as Pushpalathambikai and Poongodinayaki.